THAILAND – GENERAL INFORMATION

 GOVERNMENT

 Thailand is a constitutional monarchy, with the king as a very highly respected and revered Head of State.
 The Thai parliament is bicameral, consisting of a Senate, of which about half are directly elected with each province electing one member, and the other half being appointed by a committee, as well as a lower house which is directly elected by the people.
-The Prime Minister is the Head of Government, and is usually the leader of the party with the most seats in the lower house.
+The Prime Minister is the Head of Government and is usually the leader of the party with the most seats in the lower house.

 In practice, the king's role is largely ceremonial, with the Prime Minister holding the most authority in government.
 However, the king and the royal family are still protected by strict lèse majesté laws, which stipulate long jail terms for anybody convicted of insulting the king or any other members of the royal family.